Geof23/kernel_filter_2d/README.md

 at this time, is built with a GNU Makefile.
 However, there is a bash script included that will do the heavy lifting.

-Continuing in the Ubuntu bash shell, hoose a directory to build in and clone the Github project:
+Continuing in the Ubuntu bash shell, choose a directory to build in and clone the Github project:

 ```
 cd /mnt/c